 For some of us, subverting the life script means making huge, drastic changes.
 And that’s scary!
 It’s okay to be afraid.
 I’m afraid of quitting my job in the next few years, but I’m also hopeful, optimistic, and up for the challenge.
 I also have an safety net in place – something to catch me should I fall.

 Start today.
-Subvert the life script, and start living your life for you.
+Subvert the life script, and start living your life for yourself.

 Melanie launched Partners in Fire in 2017 to document her quest for financial independence with a mix of finance, fun, and solving the world’s problems.
 She’s self educated in personal finance and passionate about fighting systematic problems that prevent others from achieving their own financial goals.
 She also loves travel, anthropology, gaming and her cats.